 This is how I've been distributing books, and it means my books are available virtually everywhere.

 Note: You have to be careful with Smashwords (they will try to push out information about the book immediately, so make sure you opt-out of stores really fast!) but the rest are super easy.
-I use Pronoun to do the top stores, Draft2Digital to hit what it misses, Kobo directly, and then Smashwords for all of the other options those two don't have.
+I use Draft2Digital to do the top stores, Kobo directly, and then Smashwords for all of the other options those two don't have.

 I buy my own ISBNs from Bowker directly and put them in the requisite fields all of the stores.
 This will (hypothetically) help for tracking/maintaining sales and ranks across all of the stores, but for me it just means I know the books are interlinked and I can use my own publishing imprint everywhere!